rjkviegas/course/bookmark_manager/13_crud.md

 ## To complete this challenge, you will need to

-- [ ] Complete the 'delete bookmarks' requirement.
 - [ ] Complete the 'update bookmarks' requirement.

 ## Hints
 &nbsp;<details><summary>CLICK ME</summary>
-- You'll likely need to write the methods `Bookmark.delete` and `Bookmark.update`.
+- You'll likely need to write the method `Bookmark.update`.
 - You'll probably want a `Bookmark.find` method in order to retrieve the specific Bookmark you want to update.
 - You could make use of the [SQL WHERE keyword](https://www.w3schools.com/sql/sql_where.asp) to retrieve the correct Bookmark.
 - In order to keep your routes RESTful, you may want to make use of Sinatra's [named parameters](http://sinatrarb.com/intro.html) - you'll need to need to enable `method_override` to use this feature.